IntranelConsulting/mythic.nz/src/help/storybook-editor.md

 In writing mode, the content editor ([detailed below](#content-editor)) starts with cursor focus so you can immediately begin creating.

 To create a page, you only need a title; however you can also specify a location.
-Pages are organised in a nested folder hierarchy.
-The location defaults to match the folder you were in when you clicked "Create".
-For example, if you are reading a page located in "World -> Cities and Towns" your new page would start with the same location.
+Any page can be nested under another.

 #### Selecting a Page Location

-1. Click on the "Location" button in the upper right corner of the editor to select an existing folder or create a new one for your page.
+1. Click on the "Page Settings" button in the upper right corner of the editor to select an existing page or create a new parent for your page.

 <figure>
-    {% image "./src/assets/help/storybook-editor/location.png", "Screenshot showing the location button in the upper right corner of the editor", ["469px"], images.sizes.help, "" %}
+    {% image "./src/assets/help/storybook-editor/edit-page-menu-buttons.png", "Screenshot showing the page settings button in the upper right corner of the editor", ["469px"], images.sizes.help, "" %}
     <figcaption>The button to select a location of the page.</figcaption>
 </figure>

-2. Using the dropdown menu, select an existing folder (or Top Level) and optionally create a new sub-folder folder with the text field.
+2. Using the dropdown menu, select an existing page (or Top Level) and optionally create a new parent page with the text field.

 <figure>
-    {% image "./src/assets/help/storybook-editor/page-location.avif", "Screenshot of document page location modal", ["412px"], images.sizes.help, "" %}
+    {% image "./src/assets/help/storybook-editor/page-settings-modal.png", "Screenshot of document page settings modal", ["412px"], images.sizes.help, "" %}
-    <figcaption>Select where in the folder hierarchy your page lives.</figcaption>
+    <figcaption>Select where in the hierarchy your page lives.</figcaption>
 </figure>

-Selecting **"This is a cover page"** will set your page as a folder cover page and automatically set the page title for you to match your folder name.
+If you create a new parent page, a blank page will be created automatically with your page underneath it.

-> A folder may include a cover page which is displayed when you select the folder itself.
-A folder without a cover page will not load to a new page, but only expand to show its children.
+> Blank pages with sub-pages will show an auto-generated page hierarchy table of contents.

 ### Content Editor